Save up to $1,322 on our trips! Limited spots. Book Now.

 Tobermory

-Tobermory, the main town on the Isle of Mull in the Inner Hebrides, is another beautiful harbour site.
-The aptly named Main Street faces out onto the Sound of Mull, with many of the shops and houses painted bright colours.
-If you recognise the town, it could be because the BBC children’s TV series Balamory was filmed here.
-The name Tobermory comes from the Gaelic for “the well of the Virgin Mary”, and the town was founded in 1788 as a purpose-built fishing port designed by the great engineer Thomas Telford.
-There’s a local legend that a Spanish gold ship from the Armada lies sunk in the harbour, while the literary-minded among you may notice that Saki borrowed the name of his indiscreet talking cat from the name of this town.
+Tobermory is the main town on the Isle of Mull in the Inner Hebrides and another beautiful harbor site.
+The aptly named Main Street faces out onto the Sound of Mull with many of the shops and houses being painted bright colours.
+If you recognise the town it might be because it was the location for the filming of the BBC TV series Balamory.
+The name Tobermory comes from the Gaelic for the ‘well of the Virgin Mary’, and the town was founded in 1788 as a purpose-built fishing port designed by the great engineer Thomas Telford.
+There’s a local legend that a Spanish gold ship from the Armada lies sunk in the harbor.
+The literary-minded amongst you may notice that Saki took the name of his indiscreet, talking cat from the town.

 Millport